What Is a Master’s in Data Science?

 - Professionalism, Ethics and Sustainability: Demonstrate ethical judgment for new data-driven business processes

-The program culminates in a capstone project course that provides an opportunity for students to develop an evidence-based practice project proposal that addresses a current problem, issue or concern in data science.
+The online Master of Science in Data Science degree culminates in a capstone project course that provides an opportunity for students to develop an evidence-based practice project proposal that addresses a current problem, issue or concern in data science.
 Students identify a problem amenable to research-based intervention, search literature, propose a solution and develop a plan to implement the solution, evaluate its outcome(s) and disseminate the findings.

 Graduates of the MS in Data Science program may take on roles within an organization such as: